m1key/m1key_gallery_generator/README.md

 and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-### Build

-To install this gem onto your local machine, run `bundle exec rake install`.

 ### Gem

 To build gem: